ϰϲʿ¼

 Satisfy your sweet tooth on the Butter Tart Trail

 Visitors with a sweet tooth should seek out butter tarts.
 These tiny pie-like pastries are considered one of the best desserts in Canada.
 A rich, buttery crust surrounds a filling made from butter, sugar, eggs and syrup.
 They are often super gooey and sometimes topped with pecans, walnuts or raisins.
-However, the raisins are very controversial.
+However, adding raisins can be very controversial, depending on who you ask.

-Where to try it: This treat can be found Canada-wide, but the ultimate experience is Canada鈥檚 Butter Tart Trail.
-It was established in 2006 in Wellington County and is only about 1.5 hours from Toronto, Ontario.
+Where to try it: This treat can be found Canada-wide, but the ultimate experience is Canada’s Butter Tart Trail.
+It was established in 2006 in Wellington County and is only about an hour and a half’s drive from Toronto, Ontario.
 There are over three dozen local participants, so come hungry!

 Ice Covered Red Grapes hanging on Vine, ready to be picked for Ice Wine Harvest, South Okanagan Valley, BC, British Columbia, Canada